-The elements are arranged hierarchically, as shown in Figure 3-44 on page 60.
+The elements are arranged hierarchically, as shown below.
 The grant definitions for a role lie within the following nested grant elements: SchemaGrant, CubeGrant, HierarchyGrant, and MemberGrant.
 SchemaGrant is the outermost element, and MemberGrant is innermost.
 In general, grants within an element override grants in containing elements.

+'''

 SchemaGrant

 CubeGrant

 HierarchyGrant

 MemberGrant

+'''